 Extreme weather is impacting lives and livelihoods around the world.
-And, with limited infrastructure combined with the increased frequency of severe weather, least developed countries (LDCs) in particular are the most vulnerable to the impacts of these events.
+And, with limited infrastructure -- combined with the increased frequency of severe weather -- least developed countries (LDCs) are the most vulnerable to the impacts of these events.

 Earth Networks entered into a public-private partnership with the National Directorate of Meteorology of Guinea (DNM) to demonstrate its advanced forecasting and severe weather warnings in Guinea.

 This Early Warning System (EWS), implemented in just weeks, is enabling real-time weather observations and forecasts, Dangerous Thunderstorm Alerts (DTA) and radar-like visibility to precipitation, which can then be used to assess the possibility of floods and drought.

 The EWS is an integrated large-scale system providing real-time resolution and maximum reliability to help Guinea officials observe,inform and alert the public and other government agencies to impending weather:

 Twelve (12) lightning sensors and weather stations, interconnected via the internet; implementation on Cellcom Guinee mobile telecom towers